columbia-it/django-jsonapi-training/docs/building.md

 ```

 If you want to follow along, you can uses the various git tags to check out pieces of the project.
+However, many of these intermediate versions have now been replaced.
+It's probably better to simply
+skip ahead and go to the latest code.

+!!! note
-We'll indicate them like this:
+    We'll indicate the git tags like this in the documentation.

     `GIT TAG: initial`

 ## Edit Settings to add DRF, DJA, OAuth, Debug, etc.